 When making a decision on an application, the decision maker will not only look into an applicant’s previous immigration history but will also take their previous travel history into consideration.
 Whilst a poor immigration history may have a negative impact on an application, where an applicant has not previously traveled, either to the UK or any other country, this can also surprisingly have a negative effect on the application.
 Where an applicant has not traveled previously, the decision maker may assume that the individual does not intend to leave the UK because they have no previous travel history.
 Whilst there is no simple solution to this issue, in such instances, it is important that the issue is addressed as part of the application.

 4. Purpose of the visit to the UK

 Finally, information as to the purpose of the visit to the UK should be provided.
 For a business trip, for example, a letter from whoever you are visiting would be wise.
 If you are coming for a show or performance, copies of your tickets would be helpful.
 We’ve seen a refusal recently where a mother had wanted to visit her son in the UK but the application had been refused simply because she had not provided a birth certificate demonstrating the relationship, even though you’ll find no mention in the rules that a birth certificate is needed (and we’ve dealt with many cases where no certificate has been provided but the outcome has been positive).
 We always advise a belts and braces approach is taken to minimise the risk of refusal.

 We have significant experience in ensuring that those who have had a refusal decision are subsequently granted a visa to enter the UK.
-If you have had a visit visa refusal decision for the UK and wish to make a new application or require advice with getting it right first time, please contact us.
+If you have had a visit visa refusal decision for the UK and wish to make a new application or require advice on your first application, please contact us.